cobalthq/cobalt-api-docs/versions/v2/content/webhooks.md

 ### Response

 On successful creation, a `201` response code will be returned.
-A response header, `Location`, will contain the URL within Cobalt's API of the new webhook.
+A response header, `Location`, will contain the URL within Cobalt API of the new webhook.

 <aside class="notice">
 Multiple webhooks may not have the same name or URL within an organization.